JohnFawkes/AURA/docs/config.md

 -   **Options**: `Discord`
 -   **Description**: The notification provider to use for sending notifications.
--   **Details**: Currently, AURA supports Discord as a notification provider.
-Setting this option is helpful for receiving notifications about the status of automatic downloads and other important events in AURA.
+-   **Details**: Currently, aura supports Discord as a notification provider.
+Setting this option is helpful for receiving notifications about the status of automatic downloads and other important events in aura.
 If you do not wish to receive notifications, you can leave this option set to `none`.

 ### Webhook